pivotal/docs-tap/scst-scan/ivs-custom-samples.hbs.md

 ## <a id="overview"></a> ImageVulnerabilityScan samples

-Below are sample ImageVulnerabilityScan (IVS) for various scanners.
+Below are sample ImageVulnerabilityScans (IVS) for various scanners.
 To use them, copy the YAML content and follow the instructions in the following section.

 - [Carbon Black](./ivs-carbon-black.hbs.md)
 - [Snyk](./ivs-snyk.hbs.md)